jamelvin/SHI-Webinar-Debugging/README.md

 - Complete the MinGW installation in the usual Windows fashion.
 The default settings should be sufficient.
 - A Graphical User Interface (GUI) should automatically pop up.
 If not, navigate to `C:\MinGW\libexec\mingw-get\guimain.exe` and execute the program.
 This should bring up the GUI window.
 - Use the GUI to install the "mingw32-gbd bin" package.
 Click on the box to mark it for installation.
-- To complete teh installation, click on `Installation` &rarr; `Apply Changes`, then click on `Apply` in the resulting window.
+- To complete the installation, click on `Installation` &rarr; `Apply Changes`, then click on `Apply` in the resulting window.
 - Open the Windows command prompt by searching for `cmd`
-- To open the GDB program with another program which you would like to debug, type into the command prompt: `c:\mingw\bin\gdb.exe program_to_debug.exe`
+- To open the GDB program, type into the command prompt: `c:\mingw\bin\gdb.exe`
-- You may get an error if you are missing any libraries or dependencies.
+- _You may get an error if you are missing any libraries or dependencies.
 For example, a possible error is the lack of a gcc compiler.
-To fix this, simply search for a package that seems reasonable, such as "mingw32-gcc" and install it.
+To fix this, simply search for a package that seems reasonable, such as "mingw32-gcc" and install it._